deadlydog/deadlydog.github.io/_drafts/2025-02-07-My-favourite-Windows-shortcuts.md

 Try to include at least one image, as it makes preview links more appealing since the first image often gets used as the preview image:

 ![Example image](/assets/Posts/2025-02-07-My-favourite-Windows-shortcuts/image-name.png)

-Posts in this _drafts directory will not show up on the website unless you build using `--draft` when compiling:

-> bundle exec jekyll serve --incremental --draft